opae.io¶

 INTERACTIVE MODE¶

-Upon entering interactive mode, opae.io
+Upon entering interactive mode, opae.io begins a Python

 interpreter session and displays the command prompt shown below: